biocatiit/beamline-control-staff/catcon_docs/source/utilities.rst

 Utilities
 =============

-This module provides widgets to support control of the Mp software.
+This module provides utilities to support control of the Mp software.

 :mod:`utils` Module
 ---------------------------